 - Otis College requires that all participants obtain International travel insurance.
 Information regarding this policy can be found on the travel study website

 Passports & Visas

-- Students are responsible for having all necessary travel documents or visas for the program.
-The Center for International Education does not provide assistance with travel documents or visas.
+- Students are responsible for having all necessary travel documents or visas for the course or program.
+The Travel and External Study Office does not provide assistance with travel documents or visas.

 - Make sure all your students are allowing adequate time to apply for and receive their passports: http://travel.state.gov/passport/passport_1738.html

 - Be sure to check all entry requirements for your destination, some countries require visas.
 Many countries require passports to be valid for up to 6 months after departure from the country.
 For more info: http://travel.state.gov/travel/cis_pa_tw/cis/cis_1765.html

 - Non-US citizens participating in your course or program may have different entry requirements, so these students need to check with the destination consulate/embassy to verify what additional documents (if any) they need for entry/travel in the host country.

 - State Department “Tips for Traveling Abroad” http://travel.state.gov/travel/tips/tips_1232.html